Wil-Ro/BlogPosts/posts/Major Work/PlantCareV2.md

 # Plant System Work Gallery
 Over the last few months I've been slowly building up designs in my head and on paper for a future project, this page is for me to store some of those to show to friends.

-The first problem is the moisture sensor, this is kind of long and I could imagine in blocking things or being hit against things so it needs to be able to be tucked away.
+The first problem is the moisture sensor, this is kind of long and I could imagine it blocking things or being hit against things so it needs to be able to be tucked away.
 This would be a moving part which isn't super ideal, main problems are:
 - Mud debris getting in the mechanism
 - Becoming overly complex or delicate
 - Water-proofing